 Howdy, I’m Katy!

+I’m a Hapa Filipina-Xicana Indígena-Deutscher girl trying to make my way around the world to connect with my different cultures and learn about the rest of ’em.
 I was raised in Germany and traveled much of Europe at a very young age.
-Since returning to live in the U.S. I have developed a sense of appreciation for the beauty, culture, and history in America.
+Since returning to live in the U.S. I have developed a sense of appreciation for the beautiful landscapes of America.

 I always keep a hammock and a kite in my car, just in case.
 I also keep a book or two in my purse because I read a lot.
 Ice cream is my favorite food.
 I’m a crazy succulent lady.
-My favorite travel partner is my husband, Matthew.
+And my favorite travel partner is my husband, Matthew.

 What is this blog about?

-I work full time as a “career environmentalist” at an amazing non-profit, but I’m always adventuring no matter where I am.
+I work full time as a “career environmentalist” at a non-profit here in Texas, but I’m always adventuring no matter where I am.
 I’m a little different from many other travel bloggers because I don’t get to travel full-time, but I’m ok with that.
 People get this idea that to travel means you have to quit your job, sell your possessions, and live like a nomad.
 It’s either that or nothing at all.
 But I don’t buy into that idea.
 I take every opportunity I can for an adventure, whether that’s across the world or in my own city.

 I started this blog after my Icelandic honeymoon adventure, when several of my friends were asking for advice about itineraries, etc. I started to write it all down here, and then for some reason, more people started reading.
 Before I knew it, this blog had taken off!